wither/obsidian-notes/05-Boxes/HTB/Forest.md

 ## Exploitation

 I used the `users.txt` list to exploit accounts with the "`Do Not Require Kebreros Pre-Authentication`" user attribute enabled, allowing for an `AS-REP` attack and retrieve their encrypted password.
-Doing this, I acquired `svc-alfresco`'s password hash.
+Doing this, I acquired `svc-alfresco`'s password hash
 ```bash
 nxc ldap 'FOREST' -u files/users.txt  -p '' -d 'htb.local' --asreproast files/roast.txt